ReddyDivya/rd-namaste-react-notes/Chapter - 04 - Talk is cheap, show me the code/Theory/Talk-is-cheap-show-me-the-code.md

 ---

 ### Q: What is `<React.Fragment></React.Fragment>` and `<></>`?
 A: Both `<React.Fragment></React.Fragment>` and `<></>` are used in React to define `fragments`.
 Fragments are a way to group multiple children without adding an extra DOM element.
-They are often used when we need to return multiple elements from a component's render method but don't want to wrap them in a container element like <div>.
+They are often used when we need to return multiple elements from a component's render method but don't want to wrap them in a container element like div.
 Making our code cleaner and more semantically meaningful.

-1. `<React.Fragment></React.Fragment>`
+1 `<React.Fragment></React.Fragment>`
 We can use the `<React.Fragment>` component to create a fragment in our JSX.
 This is especially useful when we need to return multiple elements, but we don't want to introduce a wrapping container element in our rendered output.
 We can also add key and other props to the fragment.

 **Example:**